 None of the Company's projects are in production and as such, do not produce revenue.
 The Company's ability to conduct its exploration is based on its working capital and on its ability to raise financing necessary to support its activities through equity issuances and through proceeds from future dispositions of its mineral properties, or development and production from its properties.
-There can be no assurance that the Company will be successful in securing the funding required to support its activities and eventually may force it to sell or forfeit its interest in its properties.
+There can be no assurance that the Company will be successful in securing the funding required to support its activities, now or in the future.
+Failure to raise sufficient funding has caused the Company to suspend exploration activities and eventually may force it to sell or forfeit its interest in its properties.
 This could ultimately result in the dissolution of the Company.
 Numerous factors affect the Company's abilities to raise the necessary capital.
 Market conditions and fluctuations in investor attitude and commodity prices are two main variables, over which the Company has no control or prior warning.